What is a Severance Package?

 * Note: Many employers expect expense sheets to be submitted and completed as part of the release process.
 Make sure you know when these are due to your employer.

 4. Am I eligible for unemployment?

 Yes, employees who have been terminated due to a workforce reduction are eligible.
 Most agreements include the key information you need to apply for unemployment.
 However, most states don’t allow you to collect unemployment while you are also collecting severance pay, so be sure to check with your local unemployment agency for specific information.
-Look for contact information and instructions on how to apply in your agreement or check here.
+Look for contact information and instructions on how to apply in your agreement.